What are the symptoms of diabetic kidney disease?

-There are no symptoms in the early stages of diabetic nephropathy.
+There are no symptoms in the early stages of diabetic kidney disease.
 If you have kidney damage, you may have small amounts of protein leaking into your urine.
 (This is called albuminuria.)

-As diabetic nephropathy progresses, your kidneys can't do their job as they should.
+As diabetic kidney disease progresses, your kidneys can't do their job as they should.
 They can't clear toxins or balance the chemicals in your blood very well.
 You may:

 - Lose more protein in your urine.